In a scene from an episode of USA Network’s “Falling Water,” a power outage disrupts some of the daily activities at a storage facility.

-One of the characters, Burton (played by David Ajala), makes a purchase of battery-operated lights and a necklace.
+During the scene, one of the characters, Burton (played by David Ajala), purchases battery-operated lights and a necklace.

 The vendor offers him a receipt.
 Burton declines and asks if she expects him to return his purchase.